andmos/ReadingList-Data/BookNotes/Wind.And.Truth.md

 - "This' therapy' is too easy," the spren said.
 "All you do is sit and listen, then tell me things I already kind of know."
 "Remarkable," Kaladin said, "how little we do things like that though, isn't it?"
 The spren didn't have a face, only a void of stars, but he seemed to be smiling as he replied.
 "It is remarkable.
 More so because I actually feel better."

+- Szeth had no particular affinity for the Lightweavers.
+Though he trained with their arts by requirement, he hated the way they made comedy out of truth, practically worshipping lies.
+As he walked the final path to the monastery, however, he found himself wondering.
+He'd imagined Lightweavers as strange beings who turned the truth into whatever they wanted it to be.
+But perhaps re-forming the truth into what you wanted it to be was not a trait merely of liars, but of all human beings.

+- Being strong didn't mean that you didn't need anyone.
+Those around you were the source of your strength.